-Lauren Selby, one of the OTWS Directors is not only a hugely successful coach and ex professional player, she also has a BSc Sports Science degree from Loughborough University a is a qualified sports nutritionist.
+Lauren Selby, one of the OTWS Directors is not only a hugely successful coach and ex professional player, she also has a BSc Sports Science degree from Loughborough University and is a qualified sports nutritionist.

 Maintaining a strong and healthy athletic performance is more than just a matter of training, practice, and keeping fit.
-Your body needs support in the form of proper nutrition, hydration, and rest in order to keep performing and responding at peak levels.
+Your body needs support in the form of proper nutrition, hydration and rest in order to keep performing and responding at peak levels.

 Lauren can provide members with nutritional advice and plans for training and competition to provide a ‘whole body’ approach to your preparation and recovery.